MarcCarr/InfoSecMC/H2_Kill_Chain.md

 ![Screenshot 2024-08-28 at 16 19 28](https://github.com/user-attachments/assets/672096d1-9953-4823-9b60-bcbd833f891d)

 - I selected "Browse UTM Gallery" which opened the gallery in my browser.
-- Debian 12 was the first option, and after clicking it, I selected "Open in UTM".
+- I picked Devian 12, and selected "Open in UTM".
 UTM asked to confirm the choise and installed Debian 12.
 - Debin 12 was now visible on the left side where I right-clicked it to open the system preferences (Edit)
 - In "Information" I set my own username and password.
+(These did not work on first log in)
-- In "System" I increased the RAM to 4000MiB pictured below.
+- In "System" I increased the RAM to 4GB pictured below.

 ![Screenshot 2024-08-29 at 19 53 00](https://github.com/user-attachments/assets/0755ff49-eb4c-498a-bcc6-f682b4108b05)